Lithium Extraction Methods

 Unlike conventional lithium projects that take years to develop, Lithium Harvest's modular plants are:

-• Rapidly deployable – Designed for fast implementation and quick scalability
+• Rapidly deployable – designed for fast implementation and quick scalability

-• Adaptable to different brine sources – Our technology is compatible with oilfield, geothermal, and other lithium-rich brines.
+• Adaptable to different brine sources – our technology is compatible with oilfield, geothermal, and other lithium-rich brines.

-• Flexible production – Our facilities can be scaled up or down based on market demand.
+• Flexible production – our facilities can be scaled up or down based on market demand.

 Monetizing a Wasted Resource

-• New revenue streams – Instead of paying for wastewater disposal, companies can profit from lithium extraction.
+• New revenue streams – instead of paying for wastewater disposal, companies can profit from lithium extraction.

-• Strengthened ESG positioning – Demonstrates commitment to sustainability and responsible resource management.
+• Strengthened ESG positioning – demonstrates commitment to sustainability and responsible resource management.

-• No disruption to core business – Our solution operates alongside existing oilfield operations, requiring minimal modifications.
+• No disruption to core business – our solution operates alongside existing oilfield operations, requiring minimal modifications.

 Which Lithium Extraction Method is the Most Sustainable?